top of page

 Clinical Pearl:

-Right Atrial Pressure (PRA) or Central Venous Pressure (CVP) is a fascinating parameter with significant physiological meaning.
-It is readily measurable in any patient with a central venous catheter.
-Yet, its clinical utility has been frequently questioned, often unfairly.
-Much of this criticism arises from a misunderstanding of what CVP truly represents.
+Right Atrial Pressure (PRA) is a fascinating parameter with significant physiological meaning.
+It is often used interchangeably with central venous pressure (CVP) which is readily measurable in any patient with a central venous catheter.
+In addition, its clinical utility has been frequently questioned, often unfairly.
+Much of this criticism arises from a misunderstanding of what RAP/CVP truly represents.

 In simple terms, CVP is not an isolated variable.
 Rather, it is the point of equilibrium between two curves:

-• The venous return function, which describes how blood flows back to the heart, and
+• The venous return curve (Guyton curve), which describes how blood flows from the systemic circulation back to the heart, and

-• The right and left ventricular function curve, which represents the heart’s ability to pump forward.
+• The ventricular function curve (Starling curve), which represents the heart’s ability to pump blood forward.

 Because CVP is the result of this interaction, it cannot be interpreted independently.
-It is not merely a "volume status number," but a dynamic reflection of the cardiovascular system’s balance between venous return and right heart permissive performance.
+It is not merely a "volume status number," but a dynamic reflection of the cardiovascular system’s balance between venous return and cardiac performance.

 Determinants of CVP